 Use the same information on both the FAFSA and CSS PROFILE.

 Carefully read the instructions, and use the actual information from your financial documents.
 Doing so may prevent you from having to submit further documentation to our office.

 Correctly report the number of family members in college.

-Do not include parents in college or any siblings in high school who are taking college classes.
-When we calculate your financial aid eligibility, consideration is given to each sibling enrolled at least half time in a degree-seeking program.
+This should not include parents in college or any siblings in high school who are taking college classes.
+When we calculate your student's financial aid eligibility, consideration is given to each sibling enrolled at least half time in a degree-seeking program.